This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 Care to Learn overpayments

-The SBSS will recover C2L overpayments made as a result of error or fraud:
+The SBSS will recover C2L overpayments made as a result of fraud or error.

-- if we receive false or incomplete information that results in a fraudulent application being paid we may refer the matter to the police, and this could result in prosecution
+If we receive false or incomplete information that results in a fraudulent application being made, all C2L payments will be recovered.
+This includes all childcare payments, deposits, registration fees, retainers, travel payments, education institution administration payments and broker fees.
+We may also refer the matter to the police, and this could result in prosecution.

-- overpayments as the result of error by the young parent, education institution or childcare provider
+Where overpayments have been made as the result of error by the young parent, education institution or childcare provider, we will consider the action we take on a case by case basis.

 Complaints and appeals